plotly/dash-workshop-plotcon-nyc-2017/README.md

-# Dash Workshop - Plotcon NYC 2017
+# Dash Workshop - Montréal ❄ February 2018

-Syllabus for the Dash Workshop in Plotcon NYC Fall 2017.
+Syllabus for Montréal Dash Workshop, February 2018.

 Dash is a new open source library for creating user interfaces in pure Python: no Javascript required.
 Dash allows you to bind interactive controls like sliders, dropdowns, and search boxes with interactive output widgets like graphs, tables, and text boxes.